 Can the Flu Trigger a Heart Attack?

-Being proactive is the key to surviving flu season.
-Assess your level of risk for flu complications.
-And learn five easy steps to protect your health.
+Being proactive is the key to avoiding the flu this winter.
+Learn five easy steps to protect your health.

 Did you know: people with heart disease are at least six times more likely to have a heart attack after coming down with the flu?
 The flu causes inflammation that can affect different parts of the body, including the heart.
 In certain people, the inflammation can be so bad that it causes a heart attack.